- All

 Tall plants with strong stems support fully double and semidouble, 2- to 3-inch, ruffled, rich, carmine blooms.
 A wonderful addition to the cutting garden or flower border.
 Breathtaking in bouquets.

-Gomphrema haageana Qis Sunset Mix
+Gomphrena haageana Qis Sunset Mix

 This late summer darling thrives in heat and is delightful both in the garden and the vase.
 A cut-and-come-again workhorse with button-like blossoms in a mix of orange, carmine and cherry add a bright pop of color to your summer gardens and arrangements.
 The clover-like blossoms atop uniform stems are perfect for both your fresh and dried bouquets.